Online Harms: Sextortion

 If someone is threatening to share your nude image or video, there is help:

-- DO NOT give in to threats.
-So, never pay money and never send additional nudes.
+- Never pay money and never send additional nudes.
 Do NOT give in to threats.
 In the thousands of cases Cybertip.ca has seen, responding makes the harassment worse.
 If you’ve already paid money, check to see if it has been collected.
 If it hasn’t - quickly cancel the payment.

 How we can help:

-- Go to NeedHelpNow.ca if you are seeking guidance on what to do next.
+- Go to NeedHelpNow.ca for support and help on what to do next.

 - Report to Cybertip.ca.
 All concerns about sextortion are also forwarded to police.

 - In many cases, we reach out to services like Instagram and Snapchat to intervene in the moment to help get the sextorters’ accounts disabled.

 - Cybertip.ca staff work closely with our support services team to assist youth in crisis and help you and your family through the incident.